 There are currently no active references in this article.

 A deciduous shrub or tree 10–13 m in the wild.
 Bark grey-brown.
-Branchlets reddish brown, inconspicuously striped, glabrous.
+Branchlets reddish-brown, inconspicuously striped, glabrous.
 Buds stipitate, ovate-lanceolate, with two pairs of valvate scales.
-Leaves triangular-ovate, 5–10 × 7–11 cm, base cordate, palmately five-lobed, upper surface dark green, lower surface paler, often with rusty pubescence in secondary vein axils and along secondary veins, margins sharply doubly serrate, lobes ovate with apex acuminate to caudately acuminate; petiole 3–5 cm long, reddish, glabrous or pubescent and slightly grooved; autumn colour yellow to red.
+Leaves triangular-ovate, 5–10 × 7–11 cm, base cordate, palmately 5-lobed, upper surface dark green, lower surface paler, often with rusty pubescence in secondary vein axils and along secondary veins, margins sharply doubly serrate, lobes ovate with apex acuminate to caudately acuminate; petiole 3–5 cm long, reddish, glabrous or pubescent and slightly grooved; autumn colour yellow to red.
 Inflorescence axillary or terminal, racemose, erect, ~10 flowered, 2–5 cm long.
 Flowers yellowish-green, 5-merous, usually androdioecious; pedicels 1–1.5 cm long, sepals narrowly oblong 0.4–0.5 cm long, petals obovate-oblong, slightly shorter than, or as long as, sepals, stamens 8, inserted outside the nectar disc.
 Samaras 1.4–2.3 cm long, wings spreading obtusely.
 Flowering April to July (Japan), fruiting in October.
 (Ogata 1999; van Gelderen & van Gelderen 1999).

 USDA Hardiness Zone 5

 Taxonomic note Acer tschonoskii subsp. koreanum was recognised by van Gelderen et al. (1994) but this has since been proven indistinct from Acer komarovii and should now be considered a synonym of that species (Chang & Kim 2003, Xu et al. 2008, de Jong 2019).